 Whatever you decide, make sure you act immediately as wood rot tends to spread quickly and become a real problem if not treated.

-Depending on the extent of the damage, repairing rotted wood on your deck can cost anywhere from a few hundred dollars to a few thousand dollars, and you will be able to fix the problem yourself.
+Depending on the extent of the damage, deck wood rot repair can cost anywhere from a few hundred dollars to a few thousand dollars, and you will be able to fix the problem yourself.

 If the rot has spread, however, you’ll need to remove all traces of it and rebuild the damaged area, which may require professional assistance.